|

 In 2004 he appeared as soloist in Rachmaninoff's 2nd Piano Concerto with the London Philharmonia under Vladimir

 Ashkenazy.
-And in 2007, he will play Liszt's 2nd Piano Concerto with the
+And in 2007, he played Liszt's 2nd Piano Concerto with the

 Budapest Festival Orchestra under Ivan Fischer, and Chopin's 1st Piano Concerto